michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0109.md

 ### Definition
 - n: a disorder of the central nervous system characterized by loss of consciousness and convulsions
 ### Family
+- epilepsy: epilepsies, epileptic+
-epilepsy: epilepsies, epileptic+;epileptic: epileptically, epileptics
+- epileptic: epileptically, epileptics
 ### Examples
 - Some speculate that it represents temporal-lobe epilepsy, others schizophrenia; auditory hallucinations are common in both conditions.
 - Photosensitive epilepsy may thus be underreported because people who suffer from it mistake the symptoms for something else.